Harvey Bartlett Gaul

 Harvey Bartlett Gaul (b.
 12 Apr 1881, Brooklyn; d.
 1 December 1945, Pittsburgh, Pennsylvania) was an American composer, organist, choirmaster, lecturer, music critic, and writer from Pittsburgh.
 He is memorialized by an annual award — the Harvey Gaul Memorial Composition Contest (aka The Harvey Gaul Prize) — bestowed to composers for outstanding work.

 He was an organist for 35 years (1910–1945) at Calvary Episcopal Church, Pittsburgh.
 He is well known as a composer of church music.
+His students included composer Gladys Rich.